Horses of Long Ago: SALADIN

 “IN 1851 a disastrous flood occurred and many were drowned.

 The “Dungog Inn” was used quite often by the Coroner for inquiries such as this.
 Mallon and Street were Doctors t this time.
 Dr. Beardmore another early doctor was famous for bringing the first Saladin stallion out from England to this district.
-Mr J K Mackay saw the progeny of tis horse and realising their great suitability for stock work in tis type of country, bought Saladin from Dr. Beardmore.
+Mr J K Mackay saw the progeny of this horse and realising their great suitability for stock work in this type of country, bought Saladin from Dr. Beardmore.
 He laid the foundation of all the good stock horses of this district”.